scbirlab/nf-sbrnaseq/README.md

 The following parameters have default values can be overridden if necessary.

 - `from_sra = false`: whether to fetch FASTQ files from an SRA Run ID instead of loading local files.
 In this case, your sample sheet needs a column headed `Run` to indicate the Run ID.
 - `allow_cell_errors = true`: Whether to allow 1 error when matching cell barcodes in the whitelist.
 Otherwise only exact matches are allowed.
-This is ignored when the total length of the cell barcode is too long.
+This is ignored when the total length of the cell barcode is too long, which would generate an infeasibly large whitelist.
 - `inputs = "inputs"`: path to directory containing files referenced in the `sample_sheet`, such as lists of guide RNAs.
 - `output = "outputs"`: path to directory to put output files
 - `use_star = true`: use `STAR` for aligning reads.
 Otherwise, the pipeline will use `bowtie2`.
 - `trim_qual = 5` : For `cutadapt`, the minimum Phred score for trimming 3' calls
-- `min_length = "9:38"` : For `cutadapt`, the minimum trimmed length of a read.
+- `min_length = "9:38"` : For `cutadapt`, the minimum trimmed length of a read (`forward:reverse`).
 Shorter reads will be discarded
 - `strand = 1` : For `featureCounts`, the strandedness of RNA-seq. `1` for forward, `2` for reverse.
 - `ann_type = 'gene'` : For `featureCounts`, features from GFF column 3 to use for counting
 - `label = 'Name'` : For `featureCounts`, one or more (comma-separated) fields from column 9 of GFF for labeling counts